 Our directors and officers who are interested persons receive no salary or fees from us.
-Each Independent Director receives from us an annual retainer of \$20,000 and a fee of \$4,000 (and reimbursement for related expenses) for each meeting of the Board or Audit Committee he or she attends in person (or \$1,000 for each Board or Audit Committee meeting attended telephonically, or for each Audit Committee meeting attended in person that is held on the same day as a Board meeting).
-Except as noted for Audit Committee meeting meeting attended in person or telephonically.
-The Chairman of the Audit Committee receives an additional annual retainer of \$10,000.
+Each Independent Director receives from us an annual retainer of \$8,000 and a fee of \$2,000 (and reimbursement for related expenses) for each meeting of the Board or Audit and Valuation Committee he or she attends in person (or \$1,000 for each Board or Audit and Valuation Committee meeting attended telephonically, or for each Audit and Valuation Committee meeting attended in person that is held on the same day as a Board meeting).
+Independent Directors also receive \$1,000 for each other committee meeting attended in person or telephonically (other than Audit and Valuation Committee meetings).
+The Chairman of the Audit and Valuation Committee receives an additional annual retainer of \$4,000.

-The table below sets forth the compensation paid to our board of directors by TYG, TYY, TYN and us during fiscal 2006.
+The table below sets forth the compensation paid to our board of directors during fiscal 2006.
 We do not compensate our officers.
-No director or officer is entitled to receive pension or retirement benefits from us.
+No director or officer is entitled to receive pension or retirement benefits from us and no director received any compensation from us other than in cash.